BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

     "The generation of the remote copy and delete job stream is controlled by the C1DEFLTS specification for RJCLROOT keyword.
 RJCLROOT specifies the member root for the package ship remote JCL model."

 - If you modify any of the CSIQSENU or CSIQOPTN members, consider placing them into an override library, separate from the Endevor product library.
 Then, make sure your override library(s) are concatenated in your C1BMXJOB, or whatever equivalent you are using.
-Where you see a CSIQOPTN, or a CSIQSENU library, you may concatenate your override library above it.
+Where you see a CSIQOPTN, or a CSIQSENU library, you may concatenate your override library above the one that is there.
 See also the **Tips and Techniques** section below for more.

 - Comment the members you modify, so that when you are viewing package shipment jobs, you will be able to easily find the contributing objects that created them.